 Biomedical Waste Disposal & Removal

 Many of our customers are looking for a simple, cost effective way to manage their regulated biomedical waste.
-This waste is typically generated in hospitals, healthcare, research laboratories, physician, dental and veterinarian offices.
+This waste is typically generated in hospitals, research laboratories, physician, dental and veterinarian offices.

 Occupational Health and Safety Administration (OSHA) biomedical waste regulations are intended to protect workers in these industries from the risk associated with bloodborne pathogens.
 The OSHA Occupational Exposure to Bloodborne Pathogens Standard also includes rules specific to certain types of wastes generated at healthcare facilities, termed “regulated waste.”
 Regulated waste includes blood and items contaminated with blood or other potentially infectious materials (OPIM).